 New Guided Demo

-A Guided Demo has been added that offers step-by-step instructions for Finally Closing a purchase order (PO).
+Guided Demo has been added that offers step-by-step instructions for Finally Closing a purchase order (PO).
 It is a good practice to Finally Close eligible purchase orders to reduce risk and support accurate financial reporting.
-Refer to Topic Overview: Purchase Order Process for more information on the criteria for Finally Closing a PO.
+Refer to Topic Overview: Purchase Orders for more information on the criteria for Finally Closing a PO.

 New Helpful Tips